mavryk-network/testnets/atlasnet-about.markdown

 #### Alternative: Build the software

-⚠️  If this is your first time installing Tezos, you may need to [install a few dependencies](https://tezos.gitlab.io/introduction/howtoget.html#setting-up-the-development-environment-from-scratch).
+⚠️  If this is your first time installing Mavryk, you may need to [install a few dependencies](https://mavryk.gitlab.io/introduction/howtoget.html#setting-up-the-development-environment-from-scratch).

 ```
 cd
-git clone git@gitlab.com:tezos/tezos.git
+git clone git@gitlab.com:mavryk-network/mavryk-protocol.git
-cd tezos
+cd mavryk-protocol
 git checkout b1e1def27039b8cede461b6614af1addefbd69da
 opam init # if this is your first time using OPAM
 make build-deps
 eval $(opam env)
 make
-export PATH=$HOME/tezos:$PATH
+export PATH=$HOME/mavryk-protocol:$PATH
 ```

 ### Join the Atlasnet network